ipfs/ipfs-webui/README.md

 ## E2E tests

 The end-to-end tests (E2E) test the full app in a headless Chromium browser.
-They spawn real IPFS node for HTTP API and a static HTTP server to serve the app.
+They spawn real Kubo node for HTTP RPC and a static HTTP server to serve the app.
 The purpose of those tests is not being comprehensible, but act as a quick regression and integration suite.
 Test files are located in `test/e2e/`.